 Places to visit: COLUMBIA STATE HISTORIC PARK

-An immersive experience awaits, complete with old-fashioned shops, stagecoach rides, gold panning, schoolhouse, live theatre, and saloons pouring sarsaparilla, and much more.
+An immersive experience awaits, complete with old-fashioned shops, stagecoach rides, gold panning, schoolhouse, live theatre, and saloons pouring sarsaparilla.
 The park is free to visit and dog-friendly!
 See more about Columbia on page 6.

 NEARBY